jarnovirta/CyberSecBaseProject1/README.md

 # CyberSecBaseProject1

-Project I for Helsinki Open University/F-Secure Cyber Security Base 2018 Course (Part III).
+Project I for Helsinki Open University/F-Secure [ Cyber Security Base 2018 Course (Part III)](https://cybersecuritybase.mooc.fi/project/)

 ## 1. The Assignment:

-In the first course project, your task is to create a web application that has at least five different flaws from the OWASP top ten list (https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf).
-Starter code for the project is provided on Github at https://github.com/cybersecuritybase/cybersecuritybase-project.
+In the first course project, your task is to create a web application that has at least five different flaws from the [OWASP top ten list](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf).

 You will then write a brief (1000 words) report that outlines how the flaws can be first identified and then fixed.
-Your report has to be within 20% of this limit, otherwise our merciless automated robots will fail your submission.
 For the identification process, we suggest that you use tools that have been used in the course, such as Owasp ZAP.
-Once these two tasks have been completed, you will review five projects from other course participants.

 ## 2. Project Report: